yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-dom-manipulation-intermediate/index.md

 - Event
 - Object

+## Warm Up

+- List out all the ways you know how to manipulate the DOM so far.
+- For each thing you listed out, write it on an individual sticky note.
+- Place each sticky note on the board.

 ## DOM Manipulation

 You've already come so far with implementing JavaScript to manipulate the DOM!
 In this lesson, we will take it to the next level.
 We are going to build a site that can take user input multiple times and keep adding each input to a list.
 This "To-Do List" is a very common app that developers use as they are learning a new language.
 Here's an example of something like what we will build by the end of this lesson: